 Imperial Navy announced the CNS Sjisnopsen was to be turned over

 to the provisional government of Gougeste as they re-establish

 administration of their solar system.
 While the Commander did

 confirm the cruiser would be turned over to the re-established

-government with all arms and battle ready equipment, but also
+government with all arms and battle ready equipment, he also

 confirmed the single restriction on the agreement.
 That was the

 requirement that the ship's jump drive, which had failed, and

 stranded the cruiser in the first place, be completely removed,